OpenSimulationInterface/osi-documentation/osi/commenting.rst

         optional double atmospheric_pressure = 1;
     }

-If you want to provide a reference to a DIN or to webpage which helps in understanding the field you can add a reference.
+If you want to provide a reference to a DIN or to web page which helps in understanding the field you can add a reference.

 .. code-block:: protobuf